Is a Master of Legal Studies Worth It?

 Because of the added responsibility that these upper-management roles typically bring with them, rising up the ranks more often than not will result in a higher salary.
 Precise salaries and raises will depend on the specific company and industry that an individual works in.
 An employee working in the government or nonprofit sector, for example, is likely to earn less than an employee of a Fortune 500 company.

-Still, this pay raise can be significant: Regardless of industry, an individual with a master’s degree will earn, on average, more than $68,000 annually compared to $50,000 for bachelor’s degree holders.
+Still, this pay raise can be significant: An individual with a master’s degree will earn, on average, $77,844 annually compared to $64,896 for bachelor’s degree holders according to Indeed.

 Even if your goal is not specifically to move up the ranks into a position of higher authority, earning a Master of Legal Studies can help you achieve increased job security by making you more indispensable in your current position.